Johnsoct/dicthesaurus/README.md

 Dicthesaurus is a dictionary and thesaurus CLI program built only with Go standard packages.

-Currently, it makes use of the [Free Dictionary API](https://dictionaryapi.dev/).
+Currently, it makes use of the [Merriam Webster's API](https://dictionaryapi.dev/).

 ## Motivation